 Correfocs (best translated as “fire runs”) are most typical of Cataluña; the idea is that they symbolise the eternal battle between Good and Evil.

-Correfocs are less common here, but Villajoyosa staged its own version as part of the 2017 “Dia de la Comunidad Valenciana” (Valencia Day), featuring ‘Colla de Dimonis La Ceba’ from Alicante.
+Correfocs are less common further south in Alicante province, but Villajoyosa staged its own version as part of the 2017 “Dia de la Comunidad Valenciana” (Valencia Day), featuring ‘Colla de Dimonis La Ceba‘ from Alicante.

 Take in a few noisy highlights in the video below: